 The term evidence-based practice refers to an approach in which current, high-quality research evidence is integrated with practitioner expertise and client preferences and values into the process of making clinical decisions.

-The “expertise” of experts, in my opinion, has negative value.
+Expertise should be at best questioned and at worst avoided.
 Psychologists began studying expert decision making in 1977 after the Tenerife airport disaster, in which two 747s collided on a foggy runway in the Canary Islands, killing 583 people.
 The disaster was the fault of one of KLM’s most experienced pilots, who was also featured in ads for the airline.
 The co-pilot didn’t question the pilot’s decision to take off.
-The third, lowest-ranking person in the cockpit was the flight engineer.
+The third, lowest-ranking crew member in the cockpit was the flight engineer.
 He understood a garbled radio message from the control tower and told the pilot that a Pan Am 747 was still on the runway.
 The pilot ignored the flight engineer’s objections and took off, slamming into the Pan Am at 160 mph.

 Since 1977, the airline industry has extensively studied expert decision making.
 Low-ranking crew members are taught how to talk to pilots when they see a pilot make a mistake.
+Pilots are taught to listen.
 Air travel is now much safer than it was in the 1970s.

 In this e-book I’ve included experts’ views on each stuttering therapy.
 In most cases my views are the opposite of the experts.

-My view of EBP differs in another way from the ASHA position statement.
-If a treatment is cheap, fast, and has no dangers or side effects then my standards for inclusion (and for me trying the treatment) are lower than for treatments that are expensive, time-consuming, or have dangerous side effects.
+Another problem with EBP is that, in my view, if a treatment is cheap, fast, and has no dangers or side effects then my standards for inclusion (and for me trying the treatment) are lower than for treatments that are expensive, time-consuming, or have dangerous side effects.
 For example, you can buy thiamin at the drug store for $5, the effects are usually seen in a few days, and there are no side effects.
 Two studies (one for children, one for adults) were enough for me to try it.

 I used the following literature reviews and meta-analyses to write this e-book.